 Of twenty-six pages is lent to each visitor,

 wherein he will find useful information on the works of art, history

-Audio-guides in English and French can be rented, which allow the visitor to concentrate
+Audio-guides in English, in French and in Spanish can be rented, which allow the visitor to concentrate

 on the works of art without having to refer to the guide-book.
 Also